craigsapp/midifile/README.md

 Standard MIDI Files and ASCII representations of MIDI Files can be input into the program.
 For example, save the following text in a file called twinkle.txt to use as input data.
-This content represents the hex bytes for a MIDI file, and this content will be automatically parsed into a Standard MIDI File by the MidiFile class.
+This content represents the hex bytes for a MIDI file, which will automatically be parsed into a Standard MIDI File by the MidiFile class.

 ```
 4d 54 68 64 00 00 00 06 00 01 00 03 00 78 4d 54 72 6b 00 00 00 04 00 ff 2f